SFDO-Tooling/CumulusCI/docs/concepts.rst

 ^^^^^^^^^^^^

 Each project can have one or more ``datasets``: on-disk representations of record data that can be inserted into Salesforce orgs, and that can also be modified and re-captured during the evolution of the project.
 Datasets are stored in the ``datasets`` directory.
-Learn more about datasets in [TODO: link Automating Data Operations].
+Learn more about datasets in :doc:`Automate Data Operations`.

 ``robot``
 ^^^^^^^^^